FatonHaxhiu/mitre-attack-simulator-lab/README.md

 # MITRE ATT&CK Simulator Lab

 A hands-on lab for simulating and detecting MITRE ATT&CK techniques on Linux systems.
-A toolkit for simulating and detecting MITRE ATT&CK techniques for blue team practice and detection engineering.
 - **Easy to run** (supports Docker and Python)
 - Includes simulation and detection scripts for multiple ATT&CK techniques.